Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Hypothyroidism occurs when the thyroid is not active enough.
 This is the most common thyroid problem seen in childhood cancer survivors.
 When the thyroid gland is underactive, thyroid hormone levels are low and body’s metabolism slows down.

-Three types of hypothyroidism may occur in childhood cancer survivors:
+Two types of hypothyroidism may occur in childhood cancer survivors:

 Signs and symptoms may include: